netscaler/netscaler-helm-charts/citrix-cloud-native/charts/citrix-adc-istio-egress-gateway/README.md

         admissionregistration.k8s.io/v1
         admissionregistration.k8s.io/v1beta1

-- **For deploying Citrix ADC VPX or MPX as an Egress gateway:**
+- **For deploying NetScaler VPX or MPX as an Egress gateway:**

-  Create a Kubernetes secret for the Citrix ADC user name and password using the following command:
+  Create a Kubernetes secret for the NetScaler user name and password using the following command:

-        kubectl create secret generic nsloginegress --from-literal=username=<citrix-adc-user> --from-literal=password=<citrix-adc-password> -n citrix-system
+        kubectl create secret generic nsloginegress --from-literal=username=<netscaler-user> --from-literal=password=<netscaler-password> -n netscaler-system

-- **Create system user account for xDS-adaptor in Citrix ADC:**
+- **Create system user account for xDS-adaptor in NetScaler:**

-  The Citrix ADC appliance needs to have system user account (non-default) with certain privileges so that `xDS-adaptor` can configure the Citrix ADC VPX or MPX appliance.
-Follow the instructions to create the system user account on Citrix ADC.
+  The NetScaler appliance needs to have system user account (non-default) with certain privileges so that `xDS-adaptor` can configure the NetScaler VPX or MPX appliance.
+Follow the instructions to create the system user account on NetScaler.

     Create a Kubernetes secret for the user name and password using the following command: